-Since taxation on business income in most jurisdictions is higher, and repatriation of dividends from India is not tax effective, returns to foreign investors from India are generally structured as capital gains or interest income, which can reduce the effective tax liability of foreign investor to 0% or 10% respectively, with the use of appropriate intermediate jurisdiction.
-Attached in Annexure [•] is a comparison of three key jurisdictions - Mauritius, Singapore and Cyprus from the aspects - (i) corporate and regulatory framework in the intermediate jurisdic\ntion; (ii) protection for investments; (iii) flexibility for restructuring; and (iv) ease of exit.
+Since taxation on business income in most jurisdictions is higher, and repatriation of dividends from India is not tax effective21, returns to foreign investors from India are generally structured as capital gains or interest income, which can reduce the effective tax liability of foreign investor to 0% or 10% respectively, with the use of appropriate intermediate jurisdiction.

-v.
-GAAR/Tax Residency
+E. GAAR/Tax Residency

-Budget 2013 has proposed a few amendments to the general anti-avoidance rules ("GAAR") introduced into India's tax statute last year.
-GAAR which was initially slated for implementation from April 1, 2013 has been widely criticized on account of ambiguities in its scope and application, lack of safeguards, and possibility of misuse by the tax authorities.
+Budget 2013 had proposed a few amendments to the general anti-avoidance rules ("GAAR") introduced into India's tax statute in 2012.
+GAAR which was initially slated for implementation from April 1, 2013 had been widely criticized on account of ambiguities in its scope and application, lack of safeguards, and possibility of misuse by the tax authorities.
 GAAR empowers the Revenue with considerable discretion in taxing 'impermissible avoidance arrangements', disregarding entities, reallocating income and even denying tax treaty benefits to a non-resident investor.